fairlearn/fairlearn/docs/user_guide/adversarial.rst

 and an argmax for the discrete prediction function.

-We also offer some shortcuts for binary, categorical, and continuous data that you may use to further specify appropriate types.
-This is useful when you want to be sure that the inferred distribution type is what you expect.
+We also offer some shortcuts for binary, categorical, and continuous data that the user may use to further specify appropriate types.
+This is useful to ensure that the inferred distribution type is as expected.
 For instance, to indicate that the predictions should be categorical, you pass :code:`predictor_loss='category'` and :code:`prediction_function='category'`.